franodangelo/franodangelo/README.md

 Hi 👋 My name is Franco D'Angelo
 ================================

-Full'Stack Developer & UX/UI Designer
+Full-Stack Developer & UX/UI Designer
 -------------------------------------

 * 👀 I'm interested in working in technology to help with all my knowledge in development and UX design.
 I am currently looking for my first job in IT!